 Head over to Lake Champlain to visit Fort Ticonderoga, where you’ll get to challenge the Heroic Corn Maze.
 Another great one is The Great Adirondack Corn Maze at Tucker Farms in Gabriels: it changes every year!

 Apple cider is a staple of fall.
 It kicks the warm, fuzzy feelings up a notch.
-The Adirondack Coast Region is full of wineries and cideries which offer great taste tours.
+The Adirondack Coast Region is full of wineries and cideries that offer great taste tours.

 Make sure you eat some apple cider donuts Upstate NY: they’re the best fall treat ever.
 While there are a number of orchards and bakeries up and down the Adirondack Coast, the locals swear that Gunnison Orchards in the Lake Champlain Region have the fluffiest ones!